ahh1539/WebCheckers/docs/DesignDoc.md

 ## Executive Summary

-WebCheckers is an online web checkers game that will allow multiple players to log in and play a game of checkers with one another.
+WebCheckers is an online application that will allow multiple players to log in and play a game of checkers with one another.
+The game interface will support drag and drop browser capabilities for making moves.
+Beyond this basic set of features we plan to implement a system so that the players can spectate a game that is in progress as well as replay a game they recently played, so that they can further refine their checker playing skills.
-The project is built using Java, Maven, the Spark Framework, and the FreeMarker Template engine.

 ### Purpose
 > _The purpose of this project is to provide the players the ablity